jchai01/jchai01/content/posts/hosting-with-systemd.md

 series = []
 +++

-Use systemd to maintain running processes, simply place a `.service` file into `/etc/systemd/system` and enable it:
+Use Systemd to maintain running processes, simply place a `.service` file into `/etc/systemd/system` and enable it:

 # Creating a Unit file: